BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Specifically, they are well suited to accelerating applications from spectral methods dwarf, specifically stream/filter processing on temporal data, and the combinational logic dwarf, which exploit bit-level parallelism to achieve high throughput.
 An example of the combinational logic dwarf is in the computing of checksums which is commonly required for network processing and ensuring data archive integrity.
 The configurablity of these devices may make them well suited to the characteristics of many dwarfs, however, the compilation or configuring the hardware for an application takes many orders of magnitude longer than any of the other examined accelerator architectures.
-Akram et. al.[@akram2018fpga] present a prototype FPGA supercomputer comprised of 5 compute nodes, each with an ARM CPU and Xilinx 7 FPGA.
+Akram et al.[@akram2018fpga] present a prototype FPGA supercomputer comprised of 5 compute nodes, each with an ARM CPU and Xilinx 7 FPGA.
 The benchmark application was over on a Finite Impulse Response Filter -- an application typical to the Spectral Methods Dwarf -- and presents 8.5$\times$ performance over direct computation on the ARM CPU alone.
 Unfortunately, energy efficiency or a comparison between GPU accelerators is not presented.
-Fujita et. al. [@fujita2018accelerating] present a comparison between a P100 GPU and BittWare A10PL4 FPGA over a Authentic Radiation Transfer scientific application and show that the performance is comparable, however an energy efficiency comparison between these two accelerators is not presented.
+Fujita et al. [@fujita2018accelerating] present a comparison between a P100 GPU and BittWare A10PL4 FPGA over a Authentic Radiation Transfer scientific application and show that the performance is comparable, however an energy efficiency comparison between these two accelerators is not presented.
 Given the increasing need for high-throughput devices from applications in combinational logic and other dwarfs, FPGA devices are likely to be included in future HPC systems.

 Application-Specific Integrated Circuit (ASIC) is an integrated circuit designed for a specific task.